-One of my law firm’s international manufacturing lawyers was asked by a client about the warranty it should seek from its China manufacturer to go into the Manufacturing Agreement our lawyer is drafting for this client.
+One of my law firm’s international manufacturing lawyers was recently asked by a client about the warranty it should seek from its China manufacturer to go into the Manufacturing Agreement our lawyer is drafting for this client.
 Our lawyer responded by email as follows, and I am using that email as today’s post.

 There are two separate warranty issues.
 The first is the warranty for defects in the product as delivered.
 The second is the warranty on defects that appear only after use.
 I will discuss each in turn.

 1. For warranty defects that can be discovered on inspection, there are three options generally used in China:

 a.
 The manufacturer warrants the product will meet specifications.

 b.
 The product is inspected in China prior to shipment.